Group Testing: An Information Theory Perspective: Counting bound and rate

 We are interested in determining when the upper bound $C=1$ can or cannot be achieved, as well as determining how close practical algorithms can come to achieving it.
 (We discuss what we mean by `practical' in this context in Section \ref{sec:algsummary}.)

-We will observe the following results for noiseless group testing in the sparse regime $k = \Theta(n^\alpha)$, which are illustrated in Figure \ref{ch1-rates}: \begin{description} \item[Adaptive testing] is very powerful, in that both the zero-error and small-error capacity equal $C_0 = C = 1$ for all $\alpha \in [0,1)$ (see Section \ref{sec:adaptive}). \item[Zero-error nonadaptive testing] is a significantly harder problem requiring a much larger number of tests, in the sense that the zero-error capacity is $C_0 = 0$ for all $\alpha \in (0,1)$ (see Section \ref{sec:zero-error}). \item[Small-error nonadaptive testing] is more complicated. \rev{The capacity is $C = 1$ for $\alpha \in [0,0.409]$; this is achievable with a Bernoulli design for $\alpha < 1/3$ (Theorem \ref{thm:ch2main}), and with a (near-)constant column weight design for the full interval (Theorem \ref{thm:ch2nearconst}).
-The capacity is unknown for $\alpha \in (0.409,1)$, for which the best known achievable rate is $(\ln 2)\frac{1-\alpha}{\alpha}$ (Theorem \ref{thm:ch2nearconst}).
-Finding the capacity of small-error nonadaptive group testing for $\alpha \in (0.409,1)$ is a significant open problem.
+We will observe the following results for noiseless group testing in the sparse regime $k = \Theta(n^\alpha)$, which are illustrated in Figure \ref{ch1-rates}: \begin{description} \item[Adaptive testing] is very powerful, in that both the zero-error and small-error capacity equal $C_0 = C = 1$ for all $\alpha \in [0,1)$ (see Section \ref{sec:adaptive}). \item[Zero-error nonadaptive testing] is much weaker, in the sense that the zero-error capacity is $C_0 = 0$ for all $\alpha \in (0,1)$ (see Section \ref{sec:zero-error}). \item[Small-error nonadaptive testing] is more complicated. \rev{The capacity is $C = 1$ for $\alpha \in [0,0.409]$; this is achievable with a Bernoulli design for $\alpha < 1/3$ (Theorem \ref{thm:ch2main}), and with a (near-)constant tests-per-item design for the full interval (Theorem \ref{thm:ch2nearconst}).
+The capacity for $\alpha \in (0.409,1)$ turns out to also be attained by the latter design, and steadily decreases from 1 to 0 as $\alpha$ increases within this range.
 We discuss these results further in Chapter \ref{ch:achievability}, and discuss rates for practical algorithms in Chapter \ref{ch:algorithms}.} \end{description}

 This survey is mostly concerned with nonadaptive group testing with small error probability, starting with the noiseless setting (Chapter \ref{ch:algorithms}).
-Later in the monograph, we will expand our attention to the noisy nonadaptive setting (Chapter \ref{ch:algorithms_noisy}), partial recovery criteria (Section \ref{sec:partial}), `semi-adaptive' testing with limited stages (Section \ref{sec:two-stage}), and the linear regime $k = \Theta(n)$ (Section \ref{sec:linear}), among others.
+Later in the monograph, we will expand our attention to the noisy nonadaptive setting (Chapter \ref{ch:algorithms_noisy}), approximate recovery criteria (Section \ref{sec:partial}), adaptive testing with limited stages (Section \ref{sec:two-stage}), and the linear regime $k = \Theta(n)$ (Section \ref{sec:linear}), among others.

 It will be useful to compare the results to come with various well-established results for adaptive testing and for zero-error nonadaptive testing (in the noiseless setting).
 The next two sections provide a brief review of these two models.